Engineering diamond interfaces free of dark spins

-This observation makes sense because, at low density, the uniform distribution along the \( x \)-\( y \) plane dominates, and the 2.77 nm variation along the \( z \)-axis can be ignored.
+This observation is sensible because, at low density, the uniform distribution along the \( x \)-\( y \) plane dominates, and the 2.77 nm variation along the \( z \)-axis can be ignored.

-However, as the ion density increased, the typical distance along \( x \)-\( y \) became smaller, and the variation along the \( z \)-axis starts to become significant, causing deviations from the 2D uniform case.
-The \( |z' - \mu| = 0 \, \text{nm} \) case exhibited a smaller typical distance than the \( |z' - \mu| = 10 \, \text{nm} \) case because the ions were more diluted at locations farther from the mean.
+However, as the ion density increases, the typical distance along \( x \)-\( y \) becomes smaller.
+As a result, the variation along the \( z \)-axis starts to become significant, which causes deviations from the 2D uniform case.
+The \( |z' - \mu| = 0 \, \text{nm} \) case exhibited a smaller typical distance than the \( |z' - \mu| = 10 \, \text{nm} \) case because the ions were more dilute at locations farther from the mean.
 The values computed through our theory and simulations match very well, indicating our theory is accurate.